Sly Stone: Personal problems

 The band's cohesion slowly began to erode, and its sales and popularity began to decline as well.
 Errico withdrew from the group in 1971 and was eventually replaced with Andy Newmark.
 Larry Graham and Stone were no longer on friendly terms, and Graham was fired in early 1972 and replaced with Rustee Allen.
 He was also part of the band's later released albums, Fresh (1973) and Small Talk (1974), but still dealt with drug use and decline in popularity.

 Live bookings for Sly and the Family Stone had steadily dropped since 1970, because promoters were afraid that Stone or one of the band members might miss the gig, refuse to play, or pass out from drug use.
 These issues were regular occurrences for the band during the 1970s, and had an adverse effect on their ability to demand money for live bookings.
 In 1970, 26 of 80 concerts were cancelled, and numerous others started late.
 At many of these gigs, concertgoers rioted if the band failed to show up, or if Stone walked out before finishing his set.
 Ken Roberts became the group's promoter, and later their general manager, when no other representatives would work with the band because of their erratic gig attendance record.
 In January 1975, the band booked itself at Radio City Music Hall in New York.
 The famed music hall was only one-eighth occupied, and Stone and company had to scrape together money to return home.
 Following the Radio City engagement, the band was dissolved.

-Rose Stone was pulled out of the band by Bubba Banks, who was by then her husband.
+Rose Stone was pulled out of the band by Hamp "Bubba" Banks, who was by then her husband.
 She began a solo career, recording a Motown-style album under the name Rose Banks in 1976.
 Freddie Stone joined Larry Graham's group, Graham Central Station, for a time; after collaborating with his brother one last time in 1979 for Back on the Right Track.
 He then retired from the music industry and eventually became the pastor of the Evangelist Temple Fellowship Center in Vallejo, California.
 Background vocalist trio Little Sister was also dissolved; Mary McCreary married Leon Russell and released recordings on Russell's Shelter Records label.
 Andy Newmark became a successful session drummer, playing with John Lennon, Roxy Music, B. B. King, Steve Winwood, and others.